sherry vinegar substitute

 If you cook a lot of Asian cuisines, you’ll very likely have this option in the pantry.
 The product is made from rice as opposed to wine grapes and has a light yellow color.

-It has a similar level of acidity and sweetness which makes it one of our top choices as a replacement.
+It has a similar level of acidity and sweetness which makes it one of our top choices to substitute sherry vinegar.
 This option can be used with fish, poultry, meat, pork, and vegetable dishes.

 Seasoned rice vinegar contains added sugar, salt, and sometimes corn syrup, or MSG.
 It is often used for sushi rice and salads and is sweeter and a little less acidic than the regular unseasoned version.